rayme3000/azure-vm-demo/README.md

 <h2>Demonstration Summary</h2>
 <p> In this demo, we will be executing the following with Azure:</p>

   - Creating a new resourse group (RG)
   - Building a Virtual Machine
   - Remoting into VMs
   - Deleting RG and VMs (Clean up)

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure VMs (Virtual Machines/Computer)
-- Remote Desktop
+- Microsoft Remote Desktop
 - Resource Groups
 - Virtual Networks (V-nets)